 “Many plans are in a man’s heart, but the counsel of the Lord will stand.”
 Proverbs 19:21

 A new year is like a clean slate.
-It brings the excitement of big plans and the hope of new resolutions.
+It brings renewed hope, along with the excitement of new plans and goals.
 Too many times, though, we strive to accomplish the wrong things.
 Since only God’s plans serve eternal purposes, we need His counsel in setting godly goals.
 So, how do we go about seeking the counsel of the Lord?

 Finally, we seek godly counsel from spiritually minded people.
 These should be fellow believers who love you enough to ask thought-provoking questions.
 We need people in our lives who challenge us to examine our goals and plans, along with the motives behind them.
 Humbly listen to their advice, expressing gratitude for their investment in your life.

 So, think about your resolutions for the coming year.
 Is God just part of your plan, or is His plan at the forefront of your goals?
-Is your motive that He be glorified in your accomplishments?
-When you look back on this year, I hope you’re able to trace God’s hand of guidance, comfort, and provision – all because you trusted the counsel of our sovereign Lord to set godly goals.
+Is your motive to glorify Jesus Christ in your accomplishments?
+This year, trust the counsel of our sovereign Lord to set godly goals.
+When you look back, you’ll be able to trace His hand of guidance, comfort, and provision.